 So don’t be afraid to let the locals surprise your taste buds and recommend to you the best gastronomic treats the region has to offer.
 Although safari food can often be simple, it is always well served and bursting with all sorts of flavours.
 Even if you are on a mobile safari with temporary camps, expect your plate to be filled with large portions of succulent tasty food and surprises, such as freshly baked bread cooked in creative bush kitchens.

-A safari trip is a great opportunity to discover the flora, fauna and landscapes of Africa, but don’t underestimate the power of food and the way it draws locals and tourists together in stunning settings.
-Cuisine is just as big a part of a country’s culture as the local wildlife and the people, so dig in and find out what life in the African wilderness is really like!
+A safari holiday is a great opportunity to discover the flora, fauna and landscapes of Africa but don’t underestimate the power of food and the way it draws locals and tourists together in stunning settings.
+Cuisine is just as big a part of a country’s culture as the local wildlife and people, so dig in and find out what life in the African wilderness is really like!